dongkichan/dongkichan.github.io/README.md

 - **Certifications Section**: Interactive showcase of key certifications including Angular and Lean Six Sigma credentials with clickable certificate images that open in a modal viewer
 - **Awards Section**: Professional achievements and industry recognition showcase with detailed award descriptions and highlights
 - **Work Section**: Featured project showcase with technology stacks and descriptions
-- **Recommendations Section**: Client testimonials carousel with manual navigation and touch/swipe support
+- **Recommendations Section**: Client testimonials carousel with manual navigation and touch/swipe support, featuring professional recommendations from senior colleagues highlighting technical expertise in Angular, Java, and full-stack development
 - **Contact Section**: Professional contact form with Formspree integration and social media links

 ## Local Development